 | Rosmarinus Officinalis Leaf Extract | Rosemary Extract |

-The confusion factor: Many natural ingredients follow a pattern of Genus + Species + Part (like Lavandula Angustifolia (Lavender) Oil), making them appear more complex than necessary.
+The confusion factor: Many natural ingredients follow a pattern of Genus + Species + Part (like Lavandula Angustifolia (Lavender) Oil), which makes them appear far more complex than they actually are.

-Plant ingredients follow a particular naming pattern that becomes recognizable once you know what to look for:
+Plant ingredients follow a predictable naming pattern that becomes easy to recognize once you know what to look for:

 Examples broken down:

 Pro tip: Plant ingredients typically begin with capitalized botanical names, while synthetic chemicals are generally not capitalized (though there are exceptions).
-This can serve as a quick visual cue when scanning labels.
+This can serve as a quick visual cue when scanning a label.

 An important truth: not all synthetic ingredients are harmful, and not all natural ingredients are beneficial.
 The INCI name tells you what an ingredient is—not whether it's good or bad for you.